shabtronic/GateXpander/README.md

 How does this work/what does it do?

 This VST is mainly a downward expander.
 When the signal level drops below a user defined threshold - it turns the gain down so the signal goes lower.
 The amount it turns the gain down is directly proportional to the signal value difference from the threshold - so the lower the signal - the more it turns it down.
-The ratio control also controls the amount it turns the gain down.
+The expand control also controls the amount it turns the gain down (this is actually a ratio control).
 This works great as a soft noise gate.

-What does the compress ratio do?
+What does the compress control do?

 if the signal rises above the threshold - it will change the gain to make the signal hold at the threshold value.